Technigo/project-todos/README.md

 - the app shows a current date.
 - my first time styling checkboxes.
 - learnt to use styled components comfortably.
+- used the date-fns to show the date of the added todo.

 ## View it live
 https://musical-bubblegum-d9620c.netlify.app/